 The app’s main revenue stream comes from advertising — Letgo has an on-demand premium feature that helps sellers increase the exposure of their listings.
 The app charges users $1.99 per listing.

 At its founding stages, OfferUp revenue model was not well-established.
 The app relied on venture funds to build the name and the following.
 Now, the app has taken the eBay road and is working towards sustainability.
 OfferUp has shifted from the local to a global mobile app marketplace.
 If you were wondering, how does OfferUp make money? — the answer is, the app is charging users delivery commissions.

 How Much Does It Cost to Build an App Like Letgo and OfferUp?

 There’s no one-size-fits-all price tag for Android and iOS apps.
-When developers estimate development costs, they following factors are usually taken into account: hour rate, timeline for app development, complexity.
+When developers estimate development costs, the following factors are usually taken into account: hour rate, a timeline for app development, complexity.

 Regardless of the app’s niche or monetization model, all marketplace apps share a standard feature set — an authorization page, a shopping cart, a payment gateway, and so on.
 Here’s a breakdown of how much developing and implementing basic app features would cost:

 |Google Maps Integration||$1,000|

 Seeing the success of apps like Letgo and OfferUp, a fair share of aspiring entrepreneurs want to design a local marketplace app.
 Building such a project is not as complicated as it may seem as long as you have a basic understanding of must-have features for m-commerce apps.